Do you know what to include on a business card?

 More Resources to Learn What Is on a Business Card

 Here are more guides to help you make a great business card:

-- 3 Tips for Mastering Business Card Etiquette Rules - After you have your new business cards in hand, now it’s time to put them to use.
+- 3 Tips for Mastering Business Card Etiquette Rules.
+After you've got your new business cards in hand, now it’s time to put them to use.
 Get out there networking professionally and exchanging your business cards.
 Master these three business card etiquette rules to get it right.

-If you need a business card template, we have a number of trending card designs on Envato Market with fresh designs being added weekly.
+If you need a business card template, we've a number of trending card designs on Envato Market with fresh designs being added weekly.
 You may also need help with more brand and marketing materials, such as a new logo design, full brand identity package, or website design:

-- Branding20+ Corporate Brand Identity Packages—With Creative Designs for 2019Sean Hodge
+- Branding20+ Corporate Brand Identity Packages With Creative Designs for 2021Sean Hodge

-Now that you have all the information you need to include on your business cards, what sort of cards will you create?
+Now that you've got all the information you need to include on your business cards, what sort of cards will you create?
 How will they fit into your brand identity design and marketing strategy?
-If you've seen any intriguing or amazing business card designs that you really liked, then let us know in the comments!